Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1928 95p

 Tasted twice - last time in October 2008.
 Not consistent notes.
-In March 2008, it was an astonishingly well-preserved old wine, vivid, impeccably balanced, full-bodied with deep structure, tasty berries, and splendid length.
+In March 2008, it was an astonishingly well-preserved old wine, vivid, impeccably balanced, full-bodied with a deep structure, rich in tasty berries, and splendid length.
 Sophisticated.
 80 years old heartbreaker!
 Wow!
 (98p).
 In October 2008, it tasted older and shorter.
 (92p).